-Q. Mary and Joe Benson, a married couple, want to give a piece of artwork to a close friend who is a county supervisor.
+Q. Mary and Joe Benson, a married couple, want to give a piece of artwork to a county supervisor.
 Is each spouse considered a separate source for purposes of the gift limit and disclosure?

 A. Yes, each spouse may make a gift valued at the gift limit during a calendar year.
-For example, during 2012 when the gift limit was $420, the Bensons may have given the supervisor artwork valued at no more than $840.
+For example, during 2013 the gift limit was $440, so the Bensons may have given the supervisor artwork valued at no more than $880.
 The supervisor must identify Joe and Mary Benson as the sources of the gift.

 Q. I am a Form 700 filer with full disclosure.
 Our agency holds a holiday raffle to raise funds for a local charity.
 I bought $10 worth of raffle tickets and won a gift basket valued at $120.
 The gift basket was donated by Doug Brewer, a citizen in our city.
 At the same event, I bought raffle tickets for, and won a quilt valued at $70.
 The quilt was donated by a coworker.
 Are these reportable gifts?